ivy-llc/ivy/docs/overview/design/ivy_as_a_framework/ivy_container.rst

         agent.cams = (agent.cams - cam_min) / cam_range

 Of course, this argument holds for the use of custom classes or built-in containers (Python list, dict, tuple etc.), and isn’t only relevant for the Ivy container.
-However the recursive methods of the Ivy Container make things even more convenient, such as where we recursively normalize all five images in the final four lines of the :code:`update_agent` method.
+However, the recursive methods of the Ivy Container make things even more convenient, such as where we recursively normalize all five images in the final four lines of the :code:`update_agent` method.

 Configuration
 --------------